apache/druid/docs/configuration/index.md

 This section contains the configuration options for the processes that reside on Data servers (MiddleManagers/Peons and Historicals) in the suggested [three-server configuration](../design/processes.md#server-types).

-Configuration options for the experimental [Indexer process](../design/indexer.md) are also provided here.
+Configuration options for the [Indexer process](../design/indexer.md) are also provided here.

 ### MiddleManager and Peons